DINO-SLAM: DINO-informed RGB-D SLAM for Neural Implicit and Explicit Representations: Method Overview

 where $z_{n}$ denotes the depth of sampled point $p_{n}$.

 \textbf{DINO-informed Supervision}.
-We introduce two feature-level losses to enhance scene representation supervision.
-As shown in Figure \ref{fig:pipelines} (a), we implement an encoding feature loss $L_{ef}$ to supervise the tri-planes $\tau _{d}$ responsible for learning enriched spatial and appearance cues.
-This loss function computes the feature similarity between the tri-planes $\tau _{d}$ and the EDINO features $f_{ed}$:
+We introduce two feature-level losses to enhance scene representation and semantic consistency.
+As shown in Figure \ref{fig:nerf-pipelines}, we implement a geoDINO feature loss $L_{gf}$ to supervise the tri-planes $\tau _{D}$ responsible for learning enriched spatial and appearance cues.
+This loss function computes the feature similarity between the tri-planes $\tau _{D}$ and the geoDINO features $f_{gD}$: